Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

 - `A` Atomicity

-    The whole transaction should be considered as a minimum unit, which is atomicity, indivisible
+    The whole transaction should be considered as a minimum unit, which is atomicity, indivisible.

 - `C` Consistency

-    A transaction brings the data from one state to another, without violating all the rules and constrains, including triggers
+    A transaction brings the data from one state to another, without violating all the rules and constrains, including triggers.

 - `I` Isolation